williamweckl/nasa_exploration_rovers_control/README.md

 Most of the architecture decisions was followed by conventions from Clean Architecture.

-Clean architecture helps to isolate the business logic from the rest and let us developer to focus on what really matters, the business.
+Clean architecture helps to isolate the business logic from the rest and let us developers to focus on what really matters, the business.

 There is a clear separation between these two points of view in the project folder:

 - `lib/nasa_exploration_rovers_control` is for the business logic
 - `lib/nasa_exploration_rovers_control_terminal_interface` is for the terminal interface, our delivery mechanism.
 Is the way our users will interact with the business logic

 At the business logic part, the file `lib/nasa_exploration_rovers_control.ex` is responsible to expose all the system use cases according to the business view for the product.
 This layer is known as our bounded context.
-It defined the boundaries, this should be the only file called by the delivery mechanisms.
+It defines the boundaries, this should be the only file called by the delivery mechanisms.

 At `lib/nasa_exploration_rovers_control/interactors` we can find all the use cases and it's rules.